i-break-codes/keycodes/README.md

 # JavaScript Keycodes
-Helps you find key codes with ease along with ready JavaScript and jQuery copyable code snippets.
+Helps you find key codes with ease by clicking any of the key on your keyboard along with ready JavaScript and jQuery copyable code snippets.

 # Installation
 Go to your project dir and run the following snippet in the command line.